-If you plan to store your coach without 120 v power for (2) days or longer, be sure to turn off your master (A/T) switch, the electronic master and inverter at both shifter panel and inverter switches.
+If you plan to store your coach without 120 v power for two (2) days or longer, be sure to turn off your master switch and inverter at both inverter panel and inverter switches.
 Your objective is to minimize power drain.

-With both masters off, you can still expect a battery discharge of 2-4 amps because of non-mastered circuits to refrigerator, and engine/transmission control circuits.
+With the master off, you can still expect a battery discharge of 2-4 amps because of non-mastered circuits to refrigerator and engine/transmission control circuits.

-For storage over a (3) week time period, disconnect your batteries if there is no shore power available for the battery charger.
-The best storage technique is to turn off both master switches, turn off the inverter at both switch locations and run your battery charger 24 hours per week.
-This procedure will keep batteries up but avoid a damaging overcharge condition.
+For storage over a three (3) week time period, disconnect your batteries if there is no shore power available for the battery charger.
+The best storage technique is to turn off the master switch, turn off the inverter at both switch locations and run your battery charger 24 hours per week.
+This procedure will keep batteries u,p but avoid a damaging overcharge condition.

-NOTE: Do not attempt to charge the batteries or start the coach with the battery disconnect switch OFF!
+Do not attempt to charge the batteries or start the coach with the battery disconnect switch OFF!
 The charger will output detrimental AC ripple voltage which could cause damage to RVDC electronics!